Fatigue After Eating Carbs? Here’s What Causes It (And How To Stop It)

 Food allergy or sensitivity testing can help you identify your trigger foods.

-If you are feeling tired or fatigue after eating carbs, particularly foods containing the grains wheat, rye, and barley, you may have undiagnosed celiac disease.
+If you are feeling tired or fatigued after eating carbs, particularly foods containing grains of wheat, rye, and barley, you may have undiagnosed celiac disease or non-celiac gluten sensitivity.

 Celiac disease is an autoimmune disease that involves an allergy to gluten, a protein found in wheat, rye, and barley, among many other processed foods.